battleoverflow/vsioc/README.md

 ## Notice

 The underlying IOC extraction library was not created by me.
-If you run into any inconsistencies or issues with the IOC extraction, please refer to libraries repository [here](https://github.com/ninoseki/ioc-extractor).
+If you run into any inconsistencies or issues with the IOC extraction, please refer to the library's repository [here](https://github.com/ninoseki/ioc-extractor).